mitziuro/homework/README.md

 Those two variants can be exposed under different paths

 We’re mostly interested in how the application is packaged, unit testing, and how spring/java/maven are used

+  the project should be placed somewhre on github or gitlab